influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.12/query_language/data_exploration.md

 ```

 * Single quote the date time string.
-InfluxDB fails to restrict data by date time strings that are double quoted.
+InfluxDB returns as error (`ERR: invalid operation: time and *influxql.VarRef are not compatible`) if you double quote the date time string.
 * If you only specify the date, InfluxDB sets the time to `00:00:00`.

 **Epoch time**